-As for the simulation study, we perform Bayesian inference under the above probit model by relying on independent Gaussian priors with mean $0$ and standard deviation $5$ for each $\beta_j$, $j=1, \ldots, 9036$ \citep{gelman_2008}.
-These priors are updated with the likelihood of $n=300$ units, after holding out $33$ individuals to study the behavior of the posterior predictive probabilities in such large $p$ settings, along with the performance of the overall approximation of the posterior.
-Table \ref{table1} provides insights on the computational time of the two variational approximations, and highlights the bottlenecks encountered by relevant routine-use competitors.
+As for the simulation study, we perform Bayesian inference by relying on independent Gaussian priors with mean $0$ and standard deviation $5$ for each $\beta_j$ $(j=1, \ldots, 9036)$ \citep{gelman_2008}.
+These priors are updated with the probit likelihood of $n=300$ units, after holding out $33$ individuals to study the behavior of the posterior predictive probabilities in such large $p$ settings, along with the performance of the overall approximation of the posterior.
+Table \ref{table1} provides insights on the computational time of the two variational approximations, and highlights bottlenecks encountered by relevant routine-use competitors.
 These include the \texttt{rstan} implementation of Hamiltonian Monte Carlo, the expectation-propagation algorithm in the \texttt{R} library \texttt{EPGLM}, and the Monte Carlo strategy based on $20000$ independent draws from the exact \textsc{sun} posterior using the algorithm in \citet{durante_2019}.
 As expected, these strategies are impractical in such settings.
 In particular, \textsc{stan} and expectation-propagation suffer from the large $p$, whereas sampling from the exact posterior is still feasible, but requires a non-negligible computational effort due to the moderately large $n$.
-Variational inference is orders of magnitude faster and, therefore, provides the only viable approach in such settings.
-These results motivate our main focus on the quality of the two variational approximations in Figures \ref{f1}--\ref{f3}, taking as a benchmark Monte Carlo inference based on $20000$ independent samples from the exact \textsc{sun} posterior \citep{durante_2019}.
-In this example Algorithm~\ref{algo2} requires only $6$ iterations to converge, instead of $212$ as for Algorithm~\ref{algo1}.
-This result is in line with Theorem \ref{teo_4}.
+Variational inference is orders of magnitude faster, thus providing the only viable approach in this study.
+Such results motivate our main focus on the quality of the two variational approximations, taking as a benchmark Monte Carlo inference based on $20000$ independent samples from the exact posterior \citep{durante_2019}.
+In this example, Algorithm~\ref{algo2} requires only $6$ iterations to converge, instead of $212$ as for Algorithm~\ref{algo1}.
+This is in line with Theorem \ref{teo_4}.